Expaceo/DotnetDacMig/README.md

 dotnet dacmig check --project-path "./Path/To/the/sql/project"
 ```

-Returns an exit code of 1 if changes are detected.
+Returns an exit code of 1 if an error occured while applying the migration scripts or if changes are detected between the database project and the migrations.
+This command can be used in a CI environnement to validate the migration scripts.

 ### deploy
 Apply the migrations to a target database